A topic from the subject of Crystallization in Chemistry.

 Introduction

-Crystallization is a purification technique used to separate pure substances from impurities.
-When an impure substance is dissolved in a solvent, the pure substance will crystallize out of the solution as the solvent evaporates.
-The impurities will remain in the solution or be trapped in the crystals.
+Crystallization is a purification technique used to separate a pure substance from impurities.
+When an impure substance is dissolved in a suitable solvent, the pure substance will crystallize out of the solution as the solvent evaporates.
+The impurities will remain dissolved in the solution or be excluded from the crystal lattice during crystal growth.

 Key Points

-• Crystallization is a purification technique that relies on the difference in solubility between the pure substance and the impurities.
+• Crystallization is a purification technique that relies on the difference in solubility between the pure substance and its impurities.

-• The size and shape of the crystals will depend on the purity of the substance and the rate of evaporation.
+• The size and shape of the crystals depend on factors such as the purity of the substance, the rate of evaporation, and the presence of nucleation sites.

 • Crystallization can be used to purify a wide variety of substances, including organic compounds, inorganic compounds, and metals.